WebAssembly/threads/document/core/exec/runtime.rst

       E = (\F64.\CONST~x_1)~[\_]~(\F64.\CONST~x_3)~\F64.\ADD~\F64.\MUL

    Moreover, this is the *only* possible choice of evaluation context where the contents of the hole matches the left-hand side of a reduction rule.

+.. [#cite-oopsla2019]
+   The semantics of global configurations is derived from the following article:
+   Conrad Watt, Andreas Rossberg, Jean Pichon-Pharabod. |OOPSLA2019|_.
+Proceedings of the ACM on Programming Languages (OOPSLA 2019).
+ACM 2019.